 Each green card category requires several documents to be submitted as supporting evidence alongside the forms.
 Some of the must-have items include your academic qualification, biographic information, valid passport, and recent photographs.
 As an employee applicant, you will need to make all documentation available in order to prove your eligibility for the position you are filing for.

-Most USCIS and DOS forms come at a cost, your green card category, your age, and location (whether in or outside the U.S.) will determine the fees you are going to pay.
+Most USCIS and DOS forms come at a cost; your green card category, your age, and location (whether in or outside the U.S.) will determine the fees you are going to pay.
 For some forms, however, there is a fee waiver option for applicants who don’t have the financial ability to pay the filing fees.

 You will need to file this after your I-140 or I-360 has been approved and your priority date is current.
-You may also be allowed to submit it concurrently depending on the category you are filing for.
-The I-485 is used to petition the USCIS of your eligibility to become a lawful U.S. permanent resident, but only if you are already in the United States under a nonimmigrant visa.
+You may also be allowed to submit it concurrently, depending on the category you are filing for.
+The I-485 is used to petition the USCIS for your eligibility to become a lawful U.S. permanent resident, but only if you are already in the United States under a nonimmigrant visa.
 Be sure that you file the most current edition of the form.

 If you are presently outside the U.S., you will need to use consular processing for your green card application.
 This will be done at your nearest U.S. embassy or consulate office in that country.
 You will be required to file a DS-260 immigrant visa application as part of your consular processing.